Brazil stripped of investment grade rating as crisis deepens

 'SLIGHTLY SIDELINED'

-Following the downgrade, Finance Minister Joaquim Levy said losing the investment-grade rating was "serious" and showed the government had not done everything required.
+Following the downgrade, Levy said losing the investment-grade rating was "serious" and showed the government had not done everything required.
 He was silent when asked if he would stay on as finance minister.

 Levy set out to win back investor confidence this year with an unpopular austerity agenda but has faced fierce resistance from congressional allies and ministerial rivals, raising expectations for his resignation.